abpio/abp-commercial-docs/en/startup-templates/microservice/index.md

   * **Kibana** is used to visualize the logs in the Elasticsearch database.
   * **Grafana** is used to compose observability dashboards.
   * **Prometheus** is used for event monitoring and alerting.
-  * **Sql-Server-Linux** is used for running the database in container for mainly linux/mac users.
+  * **Sql-Server-Linux** is used for running the database in container.
 Default exposed port is 1434.

 ## Get Started